peak27/ML---Model-Selection-Python-R-/README.md

   * R (For R implementation)

 ## Usage
-&nbsp;&nbsp;&nbsp;&nbsp;Classification methods are very common term and technique in the field of data science.
-You can use these classification methods to predict the categorical dependent variables such as status of email (ham or spam), result of student in exam (Pass or Fail), etc.

-## Contributing
-&nbsp;&nbsp;&nbsp;You can implement these different models on the same dataset to determine the most accurate model.
+&nbsp;&nbsp;&nbsp;&nbsp;Model Selection is one of the very important technique to implement for the enhancement of your model.
+You can use these model selection methods to make your existing model even more sophisticated.

 ## Credits
 &nbsp;&nbsp;&nbsp;This was an individual project.